93million/catkeys/docs/Windows support.md

 CATKeys has been tested in Windows 10 running in Node 12.16.2.

-OpenSSL must be required and available in the PATH.
+OpenSSL must be installed and available in the PATH.

-OpenSSL can be installed using (Chocolately)[https://chocolatey.org/].
+OpenSSL can be installed using [Chocolately](https://chocolatey.org/).
 After installing Chocolatey, run the command:

 ```
 choco install openssl